 DIY Projects

-- Caulk and weatherstrip windows/doors
+- Caulk and weatherstrip windows and doors

 - Seal ductwork with mastic paste

-- Insulate attic access door
+- Insulate the attic access door

-- Add plastic film insulation kits
+- Add plastic film insulation kits to drafty windows

-- Install programmable thermostat
+- Install a programmable thermostat

 Professional Services

-- Energy audit
+- Energy audit with blower door testing

-- HVAC maintenance
+- HVAC maintenance (furnace and AC tune-ups)

-- Ductwork repairs
+- Ductwork inspection and repairs

-- Insulation installation
+- Insulation installation in attics, walls, and crawl spaces

-- Air sealing
+- Professional air sealing

-- Window/door replacements
+- Window and door replacements

 Explore Renewable Energy Options

-Solar Panels
+1. Solar Panels

-Geothermal Heat Pumps
+2. Geothermal Heat Pumps

 Research Available Incentives